Genrikh Lyushkov: Defection

+In 1938, he was ordered to return to Moscow "for new work".

 In preparation for his defection, Lyushkov arranged for his Jewish wife, Inna, to leave the country with his eleven-year-old daughter, for the daughter to receive medical treatment in Poland.
 The plan was for Inna to embed a secret codeword into a telegram, which would signal to Lyushkov that it was safe for him to leave the Soviet Union.

 Under unknown circumstances, however, Inna and her daughter were captured.
-Though the daughter's fate remains unknown, Inna was kept at the Lubyanka prison and tortured for information throughout late 1938 before eventually being executed.
-Other members of Lyushkov's family were arrested and imprisoned in Siberian gulag.
-While his mother and brother were both killed, his sister survived her imprisonment.
+Though the daughter's fate remains unknown, Inna was kept at the Lubyanka prison before eventually being sent to the Gulag.

-On 13 June 1938, Lyushkov defected from the Soviet Union by crossing the border into Manchukuo with valuable secret documents about the Soviet military strength in the region, which was much greater than the Japanese had realised.
+On 13 June 1938, Lyushkov defected from the Soviet Union by crossing the border at Posyet into Manchukuo with valuable secret documents about the Soviet military strength in the region, which was much greater than the Japanese had realised.
 He was the highest-ranking secret police official to defect; he also had the greatest inside knowledge about the purges within the Soviet Red Army because of his own participation in carrying them out.
 Richard Sorge told the Kremlin of the defection because a Nazi intelligence officer had debriefed Lyushkov and Sorge obtained a copy of the top secret document and sent it to Moscow in June 1938.

 His defection was initially kept a state secret by Japan, but the revelation of his defection was judged to have a high propaganda value, so the decision was made to release the news to the world.
 A press conference was arranged at a Tokyo hotel on 13 July, a month after Lyushkov had defected.
 He "categorically denied Moscow's allegation that he was an imposter" but some news agencies, such as the New York Times wondered if he was telling the truth.